Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 * `npm run validate:lib` -> to test if the generated files are valid TypeScript.
 * `npm run all` -> execute all of the above (except npm install) in order.

+## Linting commands:

+When you changed code, ensure you uphold linting and formatting rules.
+Use `npm run lint` to check them or `npm run lint:fix` to try to autofix them.

 ## Overview

 As you might have read, this project grabs schema files from mozilla, parses them and then spits out typescript files.